-South Korea's parliament votes to impeach President Park
+South Korea's parliament votes to impeach President Park Geun-hye

 Story highlights

-Seoul (CNN)Lawmakers in South Korea's National Assembly have voted to impeach President Park Geun-hye.
-The vote passed by 234 votes to 56.
-There were six abstentions.
+Seoul, South Korea (CNN)Lawmakers in South Korea's National Assembly voted overwhelmingly Friday to impeach President Park Geun-hye over a corruption scandal.
+The vote was 234-56, with six abstentions.

-The country's constitutional court will now deliberate the motion, a process that could take up to 180 days.
+The country's Constitutional Court will now deliberate the impeachment motion, a process that could take up to 180 days.

-Park apologized following the vote, saying she was careless and had caused a "big national chaos."
+Park apologized on national TV following the vote, saying she was careless and had caused a "big national chaos" -- an apparent reference to her sharing classified information with a confidante lacking security clearance.

-"I solemnly accept the voices of the National Assembly and the people and sincerely hope that the current confusion will come to an end in an orderly manner," she said.
+"I solemnly accept the voices of the National Assembly and the people and sincerely hope that the current confusion will come to an end in an orderly manner," said Park, the country's first female leader.

-"I will respond with calm acceptance to an impeachment ruling by the constitutional court in accordance with the procedures stipulated by the constitution and laws as well as to the investigation of the independent counsel."
+"...
+I will respond to the impeachment judgment of the constitutional court and the investigation of the special prosecutors, following the procedures set by the constitution and the law with (a) calm mind-set and then will accept its decision."

-"From now on I will respond to the impeachment judgment of the constitutional court and the investigation of the special prosecutors, following the procedures set by the constitution and the law with (a) calm mindset and then will accept its decision," Park said.
+Prime Minister Hwang Kyo-ahn will be acting President for the duration of the court's deliberation.

-"In the meantime, I sincerely plead with the government officials and our public to carry on responsibly to protect the security and order of nation."
+He vowed to "run state affairs in a correct and transparent manner."

-Park held a meeting with her Cabinet members at the presidential Blue House -- her final act as president before stepping aside for the deliberation.
+"I earnestly and humbly ask all of you to unite so that the voices on the streets can be sublimated into the driving force behind the effort to overcome the current national crisis," Hwang said.

-Prime Minister Hwang Kyo-ahn is now acting President, and will hold the post for the duration of the court's deliberation.
+Under the South Korean Constitution, impeachment requires a two-thirds majority of the 300-member legislature to pass.

-Under the South Korean constitution, impeachment requires a two-thirds majority of the 300-member legislature to pass.
+Thousands took to the streets to celebrate the news.
+National Assembly Speaker Chung Sye-kyun made the announcement, saying lawmakers had an obligation to restore order and to execute the functions of the government.

-Thousands of South Koreans took to the streets to celebrate the news.
-National Assembly Speaker Chung Sye-kyun made the announcement, saying that the lawmakers had an obligation to restore order and to continue to execute the functions of the government.
+In a phone call with Defense Minister Han Min-koo, the acting President said that North Korea possibly could use the political upheaval to stir up trouble south of the 38th parallel and that the South Korean military should maintain its readiness.

-In a phone call with defense minister Han Min-koo, Hwang said that under the current situation there is a possibility that North Korea could use the political upheaval to stir up trouble south of the 38th parallel, and that the South Korean military should maintain its readiness posture.
+"While retaining a watertight national defense posture, the government will work closely with the international community to thoroughly respond to the North Korean nuclear problem," Hwang said.

-Park has faced terrible approval ratings and massive protests since it emerged that her confidante and adviser, Choi Soon-sil, had access to confidential government documents despite holding no official government position.
+Park has faced massive protests since it emerged that her confidante and adviser, Choi Soon-sil, had access to confidential government documents despite holding no official government position.

 Choi is accused of using her relationship with Park to accumulate millions of dollars in donations to her foundations and has been detained after being charged with abuse of power, fraud and coercion.